 Day 21: Keeping the Air Clean

-One of the important yet neglected parts during spring cleaning is replacing furnace and HVAC filters.
+One of the important yet neglected parts during spring cleaning is replacing the furnace and HVAC filters.
 Replacing a filter is important and works wonders in improving indoor air quality.
 It is an inexpensive way to make sure you’re breathing clean, healthy air.

 There you have it– 21 days of spring cleaning tips to help you clean your home from top to bottom by MAXIMIZING the cleaning and MINIMIZING your time and effort.
 If you found these tips helpful, do share the post!